 1. Text email templates

-This is the simplest type of template.
+This is one of the simplest type of sales email examples.
 It contains only text, no visual or graphical elements so formatting of elements like font color or size, bold text, etc., is not possible.

 In general, all users can create or change text email templates (insofar as changes are possible), not just administrators.